Lemko Republic: Proclamation

 The western Lemkos were concerned that they would be incorporated into the Western Ukrainian People's Republic against their will.
 In November 1918, an anti-Ukrainian rally was held in Świątkowa Wielka, where Rusyn activists spoke against joining the Ukrainian state.
 A political conference of Lemko activists in Gładyszów proclaimed that the Lemko region could only belong to a Rusyn state.
 Jarosław Moklak notes that the resolutions of Gładyszów received support from local Lemkos, as they considered the Ukrainian nation foreign to them and feared being dismissed as a mere regional variant of the Ukrainian culture.
 Further rallies took place in Grybów and Nowy Sącz.

 On 5 December 1918, over 500 Rusyn representatives of 130 villages and towns in the western Lemko Region held a national congress in Florynka, with the Slovak representatives from the Prešov Region also present as well.
 Additionally, a representative of the Polish government, Kazimierz Romult, was present as well.
 The congress proclaimed the creation of 'Nachalnyi Sovit', the executive council, and 'Russka Rada', the national council.
 Mykhal Iurchakevych led the former, while Jaroslav Kacmarcyk of Muszyna was elected as the head of the latter.
 The newly proclaimed government proceeded to establish its control over the region, forming a national guard and workers' cooperatives.
 Given that the Lemko Republic was opposed to the West Ukrainian People's Republic, the Polish government expected the Lemko state to support them and offered them the former town hall of Grybów for its government headquarters.
 However, the Lemkos were not interested in joining the Polish state and desired to join Russia instead.
 At the end of 1918, the council announced the incorporation of the Lemko region into Russia, although it was not specified whether the council meant Soviet Russia or White Russia.
-The Rusyn Council established its control on the region, prohibiting teachers and officials from submitting "pledges of loyalty" to the Polish government, and public documents referred to the Republic as "Russian National Republic".
+The Rusyn Council established its control on the region, prohibiting teachers and officials from submitting "pledges of loyalty" to the Polish government, and public documents referred to the Republic as the "Russian National Republic".